AndyJames11/First-Project/README.md

 -   A large amount of testing was done to ensure that all pages were linking correctly.
 -   Friends and colleagues were asked to review the site and point out any bugs.

+### Performance Optimisation

+-   Images used have been scaled down in order to reduce load times.
+Original photos are 25-50% higher resolution than the ones used in the website.
+Also converted image type to .webp which helps speed up loading time.
+-   Deferred loading of AwesomeFont script using **async** which increases loading speed of the website.
+-   Preloaded images as a priority to further reduce load times.
+-   Use of Chrome's built in Lighthouse feature to check performance of each page ensuring over 95% performance on all pages.

+### Code Testing using W3 Validation Service for [HTML](https://validator.w3.org/#validate_by_input) and [CSS](https://jigsaw.w3.org/css-validator/#validate_by_input)

+-

 ### Known Bugs

--   On some mobile devices, the floating text on the landing/home page covers a small part of the top Navbar.
+-   On some mobile devices, the floating text on the landing/home page covers a small part of the top Navbar. **FIXED 12/04/2022**
 -   On some mobile devices, scrolling down on the landing/home page can result in being unable to scroll back up the page.
+-   Booking form can be difficult to use on very small devices.

 ## Deployment